mesosphere/dcos-docs-site/pages/1.11/installing/production/upgrading/index.md

         dcos_generate_config.ee.sh --generate-node-upgrade-script <installed_cluster_version>
         ```
     3. The command in the previous step will produce a URL in the last line of its output, prefixed with `Node upgrade script URL:`.
 Record this URL for use in later steps.
 It will be referred to in this document as the "Node upgrade script URL".
-    4. Run the [nginx][advanced-install] container to serve the installation files.
+    4. Run the [nginx][install] container to serve the installation files.

 6. Go to the DC/OS Master [procedure](#masters) to complete your installation.

-#### <a name="permissive"></a>Installing DC/OS 1.11 in permissive mode
+#### <a name="permissive"></a>Upgrading DC/OS 1.11 in permissive mode
 This procedure upgrades to DC/OS 1.11 in [permissive security mode](/1.11/installing/ent/custom/configuration/configuration-parameters/#security-enterprise).

 **Prerequisite:**

 - Your cluster must be [upgraded to DC/OS 1.11](#current-security) and running in [disabled security mode](/1.11/installing/ent/custom/configuration/configuration-parameters/#security-enterprise) before it can be upgraded to permissive mode.
 If your cluster was running in permissive mode before it was upgraded to DC/OS 1.10, you can skip this procedure.

-**Important:** Any [custom node or cluster healthchecks](/1.11/installing/ent/custom/node-cluster-health-check/#custom-health-checks) you have configured will fail for an upgrade from disabled to permissive security mode.
-A future release will allow you to bypass the healthchecks.
+**Note:** Any [custom node or cluster health checks](/1.11/installing/ent/custom/node-cluster-health-check/#custom-health-checks) you have configured will fail for an upgrade from disabled to permissive security mode.
+A future release will allow you to bypass the health checks.

 To update a cluster from disabled security to permissive security, complete the following procedure: